-Parents looking for effective therapy methods to help a young boy who struggles with defiance issues can learn about how we can help him at our therapeutic boarding school in rustic Wyoming.
+Parents looking for effective therapy methods to help a young boy who struggles with defiance issues can learn about how we can help him at our therapeutic ranch and boarding school in rustic Wyoming.

 Rocky Mountain Frontier’s experienced counselors and staff understands that parents want to send a young boy to a safe, monitored environment where he receives personal care, and individual therapies that help heal emotional and mental disorders–whether brought on by trauma, foster care, adoption or family genetics.